Superman and Lois Lane: Superman

-Willing to save Clark and clear his name, Lois asks the help of the Justice Gang, a team of cooperative heroes, consisting by Guy Gardner, Hawkgirl and Mister Terrific, to help him free Superman, but they refuse since they didn't want to escalate a conflict between them and the U.S. Government.
+Willing to save Clark and clear his name, Lois asks the help of the Justice Gang, a team of corporate heroes, consisting by Guy Gardner, Hawkgirl and Mister Terrific, to help him free Superman, but they refuse since they didn't want to escalate a conflict between them and the U.S. Government.
 However, Mister Terrific decided to help Lois and they flew to Fort Kramer where Superman was last seen.
 After arriving at the camp, they discovered that Luthor had built a Pocket Universe.
 After Superman and Krypto were rescued by Metamorpho, Lois, Clark and Krypto escaped using Mister Terrific's T-Craft and flew to Smallville for Clark to recover.

-After discovering the conspiracy between Luthor and the Boravian president Vasil Ghurkos from Luthor's ex-girlfriend, Eve Teschmacher and Jimmy Olsen, Lois and the Daily Planet crew expossed Luthor's scheme.
+After discovering the conspiracy between Luthor and the Boravian president Vasil Ghurkos from Luthor's ex-girlfriend, Eve Teschmacher, and Jimmy Olsen, Lois and the Daily Planet crew exposed Luthor's scheme.
 Meanwhile, Superman, Krypto and Mister Terrific stopped Luthor from using his Pocket Dimension portal to create a rift to destroy Metropolis.
 After Luthor's arrest, Superman reunited with Lois and jokingly offered her an "interview," promising to share all the behind-the-scenes details.
 He followed her into a mall, where the two embraced and kissed passionately.
 As they floated into the air, Lane finally told him she loved him too, bringing a warm smile to Superman's face.

+Man of Tomorrow

+Superman and Lois Lane is set to appear in the DCU film Man of Tomorrow (2027), with Corenswet and Brosnahan reprising the role.